-As we enter 2021, the bipartisan COVID-19 relief bill (all 5,600 pages of it) contains capital that will have a positive and direct impact on the mental health and substance abuse treatment space.
+As we enter 2021, the bipartisan COVID-19 relief bill also known as the Omnibus Bill (all 5,600 pages of it) contains capital that will have a positive and direct impact on the mental health and substance abuse treatment space.

-What’s included in the new bill for mental health and substance abuse?
+What’s included in the Omnibus bill for mental health and substance abuse?
 Here’s what you need to know:

 Mental Health & Substance Use